 A great deal of controversy surrounds the monitoring of personal data.
 As a general rule, and in a conservative approach, companies are not allowed to monitor personal emails and communications, even when they are not in compliance with corporate device polices.
 All personal data casually gathered on corporate devices with no relation with the investigated facts must be excluded from the investigation and have its confidentiality preserved to avoid undue exposure of the employee’s privacy and intimacy.

-Nevertheless, considering that corporate electronic devices may contain information in connection with the employee’s privacy, it is advisable to, whenever possible, obtain a prior and formal consent of the employee before proceeding with the data collection.
-This measure is also important to avoid allegations of harassment, con- flicts of interest and violation of the privacy laws.
+Nevertheless, considering that corporate electronic devices may contain information in connection with the employee’s privacy, it is advisable to, whenever possible, obtain the prior and formal consent of the employee before proceeding with the data collection.
+This measure is also important to avoid allegations of harassment, conflicts of interest and violation of the privacy laws.

-The collection of electronic data must respect specific technical procedures in order to preserve the custody chain of the files.
-It is recommended to delegate this activity to an independent forensic company specialised in collection in compliance with forensics standards as well as to have the collection procedures monitored and recorded by a public notary.
+The collection of electronic data must respect specific technical procedures to preserve the custody chain of the files.
+It is recommended to delegate this activity to an independent forensic company specialised in collection and data processing in compliance with forensics standards, as well as to have the collection procedures monitored and recorded by a public notary.

 Personal electronic devices (computers, smartphones, tablets, etc) cannot be collected by the company, unless the employee consents.

-The interviews are a key stage in any internal investigation and it is no different in Brazil, as it is a very important source of informa- tion gathering.
+Interviews are a key stage in any internal investigation and it is no different in Brazil, as it is a very important source of information gathering.

-Another major difference in Brazil, when compared to other countries, is that employees do not have the duty to cooperate or to tell the investigators the truth.
-There is no perjury and the National Constitution assures the right not to self-incriminate, even in a judicial claim.
+Another major difference in Brazil compared to other countries is that employees do not have the duty to cooperate or to tell the investigators the truth.
+There is no perjury and the Brazilian Federal Constitution assures the right not to self-incriminate, even in a judicial claim.

 The interviews are often conducted in the employee’s native language, because Brazilian employees feel much more comfortable participating in an interview that is conducted in Portuguese.

-however its content may be presented to the interviewee as an intro- duction, given that it is usually the first communication between the investigation team and the interviewee, and to settle the grounds of the questions.
-When the investigation involves multi-jurisdictional issues, it is common for the foreign counsel to conduct the Upjohn warning, although national counsel may also do it in Portuguese.
+The Upjohn and similar warnings are not required under Brazilian legislation; however, their content may be presented to the interviewee as an introduction, given that it is usually the first communication between the investigation team and the interviewee, and to settle the grounds of the questions.
+Such warnings are recommended especially investigations that involve multijurisdictional issues and countries where warnings are mandatory.

-The interview may be recorded if necessary, but this is not usual.
-It is controversial whether recording the interview requires the interviewee’s authorisation.
-The common practice in Brazil has been to take notes during the interview and to prepare a brief summary of the main topics addressed in the interview or a minutes of the meeting afterwards.
+The interview may be recorded if necessary, but this is neither usual nor a recognised best practice.
+It is also controversial in Brazil whether recording the interview requires the interviewee’s authorisation.
+Common practice in Brazil has been to take notes during the interview and to prepare a brief summary of the main topics addressed in the interview or the minutes of the meeting afterwards.

-The main purpose of the interview is to collect more informa- tion about certain issues, to clarify information collected during the document review and to confirm or review documents and information with individuals involved in the matter.
-Still, regardless of the existing information and documents, accusations towards the interviewee must be avoided during the interview as to prevent future labour claims on the grounds of harassment.
+The main purpose of the interview is to collect more information about certain issues, to clarify information collected during the document review and to confirm or review documents and information with individuals involved in the matter.
+Accusations, bluffing and other harsh techniques towards the interviewee must be avoided during the interview, regardless of the existing information and documents of a wrongdoing, as to prevent future labour and civil claims on the grounds of harassment.